BedrockStreaming/tech.bedrockstreaming.com/_posts/2015-03-30-superagent-mock.md

 > js file exposing a function returning the mocked datas.

-To finish, at the tip of the file called by node, you have to patch [superagent][superagent] with the [superagent-mock][superagent-mock] this way :
+To finish, at the top of the file called by node, you have to patch [superagent][superagent] with the [superagent-mock][superagent-mock] this way :

 {% highlight javascript %}
 // ./server.js file